EccentricOrbit/ecc_curriculum/README.md

 * Page aliases
 * Cannot GET /activities/play-chord
 * Scrollbar in search results
+* Pulldown in composer is invisible on chromebooks; one of the drums isn't working

 * Spanish translations?
 * Pagefind index title, subtitle, description of page